Areas of expertise: Development anthropology; youth; structural violence; poverty, education; food security; Ebola; ethnoprimatology

 Bolten’s current field research project involves an investigation of wildlife cosmology and bushmeat in rural and urban Sierra Leone.
 She is tracking the circulation of wild game and agricultural products as a lens through which to understand poverty, development, consumption, the creation of value, and the sustainability of rural livelihoods in a country suffering international land grabs and grappling with the after-effects of the Ebola crisis.
 She is also field-testing novel methods in the material proximity of humans and wildlife to better understand possibilities for disease transfer and emergence in the future.

 Bolten was a member of the international Ebola Anthropology Emergency Task Force, and is currently co-editing a special issue on Ebola for Anthropological Quarterly.
 She has consulted for the United Nations World Food Programme and Physicians for Social Responsibility, and has conducted extensive fieldwork on ethnobotany, eco-tourism, and development in Botswana.
-Her articles appear in American Anthropologist, Comparative Studies in Society and History, Ethnologie Française, African Conflict and Peacebuilding Review, the Journal of Modern African Studies, and The Journal of Political Ecology, and the Journal of Anthropological Research.
+Her articles appear in American Anthropologist, Comparative Studies in Society and History, Ethnologie Française, African Conflict and Peacebuilding Review, the Journal of Modern African Studies, the Journal of Political Ecology, and the Journal of Anthropological Research.